Heaven's Basement: Heaven's Basement EP (2008–2010)

 In October 2009, Heaven's Basement appeared live alongside Papa Roach and Madina Lake during Papa Roach's Metamorphosis tour of the United Kingdom.
-According to both Metal Hammer and Kerrang! magazines, as one of the best live bands in Britain.
+According to both Metal Hammer and Kerrang! magazines, they were at this point one of the best live bands in Britain.
 They returned to the UK for a full headlining tour in December 2009, with Dear Superstar and New Device supporting.
 They also appeared as co-headliners with the Eureka Machines at Rockit '09, Rugby, alongside local act Audio Narcotix.

 During 2009, Bob Marlette expressed his interest in working with the band to produce some songs.
-He traveled to the UK for two sessions with Heaven's Basement at Monow Valley studios.
+He travelled to the UK for two sessions with Heaven's Basement at Monow Valley studios.
 Two of the songs recorded were added to the band's EP ("Can't Let Go" and "Misunderstood" replacing "Saint Routine" and "Fear of Getting Off").
 Another song from the sessions, "The Long Goodbye" was released in early 2010 via the band's MySpace site, but others remained unreleased.

 In February 2010, just two weeks before the UK headline tour, the band announced that lead singer Richie Hevanz was leaving the band, citing the reason that the demands of constant touring had overwhelmed him.
 Just as Hevanz left the band, they were also confirmed as main support to Theory of a Deadman across Europe throughout March and April.
 Heaven's Basement called upon friend Johnny Fallen from UK based band "The Fallen" to sing temporarily whilst they searched for a new frontman.
 Heaven's Basement appeared at a number of high-profile festivals during the summer of 2010, including Sonisphere at Knebworth park on the Bohemia stage (headlined by Rammstein) and the Swedish Sonisphere pre-party with The Cult.
 They also appeared at the first Getaway Festival in Sweden alongside Deftones and Airbourne.

 Guitarist Jonny Rocker broke his finger whilst playing football in July 2010 a few hours before the band were due to go stage opening for Papa Roach.
 The band decided to carry on and play the show as a four-piece, and the rest of the summer headline and festival dates were also performed as a four-piece.

 Heaven's Basement released a statement in August 2010 informing everyone that they would be spending the rest of 2010 mainly off the road, working on brand new material whilst seeking a new full-time singer.